ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.hidden.md

 #### Resource Groups
 {: #iam_resource_groups}

-The Shared team and the Network team are now nicely separated.
+The *shared* team and the *network* team are now nicely separated.
 But how is Application1 isolated from Shared and Application2?
 They are Editor for the same types of services.

 This is where resource groups can help out.
 A resource group is a simple object, basically just a name.
-Each service instance (i.e resource) has a resource group attribute that is initialized apon creation and can not be changed.
+Each service instance (i.e resource) has a resource group attribute that is initialized upon creation and can not be changed.
 In other words each resource is in one resource group.
 Each micro-service team needs access to the resources in a single VPC.
 Each team will be allowed the access described above but only to the resources in it's own resource group.

 In this example there will be three resource groups used for VPC Infrastructure Service (IS) resources: "shared", "application1" and "application2".
-The network team will have IS access to all of the resource groups.
+The *network* team will have IS access to all of the resource groups.
 The micro-service teams will only have IS access to resources in the corresponding resource group.

 The shared resource group will also contain the DNS service.